 I hope you are keeping safe and well in these strange and challenging times.

-The work doesn’t stop there, and I’m looking forward to another week ahead.
-If you have any questions or issues, please do not hesitate to contact me.
+If you ever have any questions or issues, please do not hesitate to get in touch either.